ExpressionEngine/ExpressionEngine-User-Guide/docs/development/actions.md

 ### Return Data

 In this next example we are just creating an endpoint which will be reachable from servers outside of our domain.
-We are going to expect the application to use cURL or similar libray to post an ID to our endpoint.
+We are going to expect the application to use cURL or similar library to post an ID to our endpoint.
 Upon receiving the request our action will return the name of the entry matching the ID if it exists.

 Create our action:
 ```